The title of the article: Types of Volunteer Software and Tools Nonprofits Need

 4. Cultivate corporate partnerships.

 Corporate philanthropy is another excellent avenue for volunteer recruitment.
-By reaching out and nurturing relationships with businesses, you’re opening the door for them to support your nonprofit in a number of ways.
-For example, they may encourage their employees to volunteer with your organization.
+By reaching out and nurturing relationships with businesses, you can open the door for them to support your nonprofit in several ways.
+For example, they may encourage their employees to volunteer with your organization or even arrange mandatory team volunteer activities.

-Additionally, businesses may provide support to your organization through volunteer grants.
-With 40% of Fortune 500 companies offering these programs, this can be a significant opportunity to promote to current and potential volunteers for your nonprofit.
+Many businesses support nonprofits and encourage employee volunteering through volunteer grants.
+With 40% of Fortune 500 companies offering these programs, volunteer grants can incentivize current and prospective volunteers to put in additional hours.
+By promoting these programs, you’ll unlock free revenue from your volunteer program and more volunteers.
 Here’s how these programs work:

 Promote volunteer grants in your volunteer recruitment efforts to encourage more people to get involved.

-To learn about potential volunteer grants your volunteers may be eligible for, consider appending employer data to store crucial information such as a supporter’s employer and job title.
+To learn about volunteer grants your volunteers may be eligible for, consider appending employer data to complete their profiles with crucial information such as their employer and job title.
 Then, reach out to notify them about this opportunity to increase their impact.

 5. Establish a school partnership.